 (b) This section does not apply to excavation and trenching operations covered by Part N of this chapter, such as foundation operations for above-ground structures that are not physically connected to underground construction operations, and surface excavation.

-(c) The employer shall comply with the requirements of this part and chapter in addition to applicable requirements of chapter 296-36
+(c) You must comply with the requirements of this part and chapter in addition to applicable requirements of chapter 296-36

 (2) Access and egress.

-(a) Each operation shall have a check-in/check-out system that will provide positive identification of every employee underground.
-An accurate record of identification and location of the employees shall be kept on the surface.
+(a) Each operation must have a check-in/check-out system that will provide positive identification of every employee underground.
+You must keep an accurate record of identification and location of the employees on the surface.
 This procedure is not required when the construction of underground facilities designed for human occupancy has been sufficiently completed so that the permanent environmental controls are effective, and when the remaining construction activity will not cause any environmental hazard, or structural failure within the facilities.

-(b) The employer shall provide and maintain safe means of access and egress to all work stations.
+(b) You must provide and maintain safe means of access and egress to all work stations.

-(c) The employer shall provide access and egress in such a manner that employees are protected from being struck by excavators, haulage machines, trains, and other mobile equipment.
+(c) You must provide access and egress in such a manner that employees are protected from being struck by excavators, haulage machines, trains, and other mobile equipment.

-(d) The employer shall control access to all openings to prevent unauthorized entry underground.
-Unused chutes, manways, or other openings shall be tightly covered, bulkheaded, or fenced off, and shall be posted with warning signs indicating "keep out" or similar language.
-Completed or unused sections of the underground facility shall be barricaded.
+(d) You must control access to all openings to prevent unauthorized entry underground.
+Unused chutes, manways, or other openings must be tightly covered, bulkheaded, or fenced off, and must be posted with warning signs indicating "keep out" or similar language.
+Completed or unused sections of the underground facility must be barricaded.

 (3) Safety instruction.
-All employees shall be instructed in the recognition and avoidance of hazards associated with underground construction activities including, where appropriate, the following subjects:
+You must instruct all employees in the recognition and avoidance of hazards associated with underground construction activities including, where appropriate, the following subjects:

 (a) Air monitoring;